 My previous assignment had been with the 55th Weather Reconnaissance Squadron at McClellan.
 There had been a similar squadron, the 56th WRS, at Yokota, but it had recently been deactivated, and the maintenance personnel were integrated into the 610 MASS.
 An operational detachment of 9th Weather Reconnaissance Wing remained on base with 3 WB-57F aircraft along with the aircrews and basic operations staff.
 The WC-135's formerly assigned here had either been sent to McClellan or sent to the C-135 depot in Oklahoma to be reconfigured for other types of missions.
 Since the maintenance people supporting these planes had been integrated into the 610 MASS, I was now assigned there as well.
 A lot of the missions that the 56th had performed were still operating out of Yokota, therefore the 55th always had at least one WC-135 deployed there.

 My part in all this was the maintenance of the weather and air sampling systems on the weather aircraft.
 I was an Airborne Meteorological/Atmospheric Research Equipment or MET/ARE Tech.
-There were less than 100 of us in the entire USAF, and most people didn't have a clue as to what we did.
+There were less than 100 of us Air Force wide, and therefore most people were completely unaware of what we did.
 The weather aircraft of that era consisted of WC-130's, WC-135's, and WB-57F's.
 These aircraft were utilized to fly a variety of weather missions as well as special missions.
 The primary special mission for which they were tasked was sampling the emissions from nuclear weapons detonation tests performed mainly by our cold war adversaries, the USSR and China.
 These missions were run by AFTAC (Air Force Technical Applications Center), using Air Weather Service aircraft.
 Essentially the aircrews would fly into areas where it was predicted that the airborne debris from these tests would be in the airstream.
 A special equipment operator would detect radioactivity in the airstream through which the plane passed and gather whole air samples, which were pumped into pressurized steel spheres, and particulate samples on filter paper mounted in screen assemblies in pods called U-1 Foils.
 When the aircraft returned to station, the MET/ARE guys not only checked out the equipment, but also were responsible for downloading the samples, and getting them to the lab.
 Back then, the Soviet Union conducted underground tests, therefore the emissions and debris were relatively low level.
 China, on the otherhand, conducted mostly atmospheric tests, therefore the planes and the samples often contained dangerously high level radioactive material.
 Handling that stuff always scared the crap out of me.

 As we drove down the flightline and on to the enlisted transient quarters, Howard, my new boss, told me that they had been short handed while waiting for me and another guy to get on station, and that they were still running the last few missions in a series of "specials" due to a recent Soviet test.
 He was in a bit of a rush since a 135 was due back in about half an hour.
 By that time, with the travel, the time change, and all the bourbon that I had consumed on the plane, my body and brain didn't know what they were doing, so I told Howard to give me a minute to change into fatigues and I would help with the recovery.